How to Become a Gerontological Nurse Practitioner

-Registered nurses can become specialized in a several areas of healthcare upon earning their license.
-These specializations vary in job responsibility, work environment, and patient group.
-From a vocational nurse to a nurse anesthetist, every nursing career requires different levels of education and certification.
-In this article, we’ll take a look at the nurses that are taking care of our elders, gerontological nurse practitioners.
+After earning their license, Registered Nurses may choose an area of specialty.
+These specializations vary in job responsibility, work environment, and types of patients.
+Every nursing career requires different levels of education and certification.
+In this article, we’ll look at the nurses caring for our elders, Gerontological Nurse Practitioners.

-Gerontological nurses specialize in providing care for older patients, usually ages 50 and older.
-They play a pivotal role in ensuring the highest quality of life possible for their patients.
+Gerontological Nurses provide care for older patients, usually ages 50 and older.
+They play a pivotal role in ensuring their patients’ highest quality of life possible.

-If you’re passionate about serving the elder generation by supporting them with quality healthcare, this guide on how to become a gerontological nurse practitioner will serve you well.
+If you’re passionate about serving the older generation by supporting them with quality healthcare, this guide on becoming a Gerontological Nurse Practitioner will help.

-Continue reading to better understand the role of a gerontological nurse practitioner, their job responsibilities, salary, and educational requirements.
+Continue reading to understand a Gerontological Nurse Practitioner’s role, job responsibilities, salary*, and educational requirements.

 Gerontological Nurse Practitioner Definition